08volt/moa-replicationstudy/README.md

 ## P(y) drifts:

 The P(y) drifts affect the imbalance ratio.
 Each of the data streams with this kind of drift have different level of change.
 In the list below I details the different ratios.
-I separate the imbalance ratio before and after the drift with \textit{"-"} and the positive and negative class probability with ":", the *"m"* identifies the minority class ratio of the stream and the *"M"* the majority one:
+I separate the imbalance ratio before and after the drift with "-" and the positive and negative class probability with ":", the *"m"* identifies the minority class ratio of the stream and the *"M"* the majority one:
 - SEA P(y): $0.5:0.5 - m:M$
 - SINE P(y): $m:M - M:m$
 - Disappearing minority: $m:M - 0:1$